 “One of the first things I got was a phone call from a customer,” says store manager, Kevin Ohse.
 “She said, ‘Normally I have the kids tugging on me at the checkout lane for a candy bar.
 Today on their way home they ate a banana.’ ”

 For Nielsen, the dietitian, end caps are another great opportunity to “gently push” people to make better food choices.
 She recommends grocers choose a health awareness campaign, such as Celiac Awareness Month, in May, or World Diabetes Day, on Nov.
 14, and fill their end caps with products that are healthy for that specific condition.
 “So for diabetes, it might be whole grain foods, such as quinoa or All Bran, or other options that are lower in sugar, lower in fat.”

 Nielsen also suggests grocers use end caps to showcase convenient, healthy meals for time-starved shoppers.
 At Choices Markets, for example, she set up tall displays with organic, low-sugar tomato sauces and whole grain pasta, along with signs that read: “Dietitian’s choice for quick and healthy meal ideas.”
 It was a resounding success, Nielsen says.
-“People were interested [in the displays] and it created a new feature within the store because it’s a bit of education as well.”
+“People were interested and it created a new feature within the store because it’s a bit of education as well.”